CyberAsh-1805/soc-analyst-portfolio/projects/Detection Engineering & Alert Triage/Readme.md

 - Wazuh (single-node, Docker on Kali Linux)
 - Suricata on Ubuntu
-- pfSense as firewall/gateway (VMnet3, 10.0.3.0/24)
+- pfSense as firewall
-- Sysmon on Windows 11, with VirusTotal integration
+- Sysmon on Windows 11
 - Auditd on the Ubuntu endpoint

 ## Phase 1: Log Source Validation